egeloen/ivory-google-map/doc/helper/api.md

 $apiHelper = ApiHelperBuilder::create()->build();
 ```

 The api helper is built via a builder.
-The builder allows you to configure the helper json builder, formatter and
+The builder allows you to configure the helper json builder, formatter, language
-subscribers.
-The json builder allows to build advanced JSON, the formatter allows to format the generated code and the
+and subscribers.
+The json builder allows to build advanced JSON, the formatter allows to format the generated code, the
-subscribers allow you to attach additional code to the API.
+language allows to localize the API (default en) and the subscribers allow you to attach additional code to the API.

 ``` php
 use Ivory\GoogleMap\Helper\Builder\ApiHelperBuilder;